 Hello stampers and happy Wednesday to you.
-Today I am participating in a What’s New at SU blog hop.
+I have a fantastic Double Point Card for you which I think is perfect for the What’s New at SU blog hop.
 We are a group of Stampin’ Up! demonstrator from around the world who are Hoppin’ With Exciting Ideas to share with you.
 I am so happy you are joining us for this hop.

 Today I am going to share a Pleased as Punch Double Point Card.
 When looking at my blog statistics I can see that many of you look up my double point card, so I thought it was time to do one using saleabration items.
 It’s hard to believe that saleabration is almost over!
 Be sure to get your freebies while they are still available.
 Pleased as Punch paper is also only available until March 31 as a saleabration coordination product.